Skip to content

 Customer Choice

-To switch from TOU to Tiered prices, you must notify GrandBridge Energy by completing a Customer Choice Election Form available on our website or by contacting us at 519-751-3522.
+To switch from TOU to Tiered and ULO prices, you must notify GrandBridge Energy through the My Account portal or by telephone at 519-751-3522 or 1-877-871-2215 or by email.

 Watch an Ontario Energy Board video about choosing your electricity rate plan